Wednesday of the First Week in Ordinary Time

 Saint of the day

-Loving God, may my prayer to you always be intentional and sincere.
-Help me to focus.
+God, I want to be a hearer and a doer.
 (Taken from “Good News Day by Day: Bible Reflections for Teens.”)

 Liturgical season information

 Responsorial Psalm: 40:2 And 5, 7-8A, 8B-9, 10